Terms & Definitions

 French Fold or Stretch and Fold

 This is looked at in details (with videos even!) on it’s own page.
-It’s a different way of working the glutens in the dough that replaces kneading.
+It’s a different way of working the gluten in the dough that replaces kneading.
 That’s right, you don’t need to pound the dough for ages on end.
 Unless you like to; some people find it relaxing and therapeutic.

 Windowpane Test

-This is a test to see if you’ve kneaded the dough long enough to develop the gluten strands correctly.
-Simply grab a small chunk of the dough and stretch it out so you have a very, very thin sheet that, if help up to light, is nearly transluscent.
+Baking Terms: AutolyseThis is a test to see if you’ve kneaded the dough long enough to develop the gluten strands adequately.
+Simply grab a small chunk of the dough and stretch it out so you have a very, very thin sheet that, if held up to light, is nearly translucent with visible gluten webbing.

 Some doughs made with other types of flour such as rye will have real issues getting a good windowpane as they do not contain the amount of gluten found in wheat flour.

+Baking Terms: Gringe or EarGrigne is a french word meaning smile or grin.
 A slashing technique that creates a more horizontal cut under the dough’s surface.
 As the bread bakes, the cut remains covered a little longer, allowing it to expand more before it bakes.
 This is also referred to as “ears” since the flap created eventually curls up and protrudes a little.

 Lean Bread